klange/toaruos/README.md

 ## Dependencies ##

 ### Kernel ###
-To build the kernel, you will need `yasm`, `clang` (or `gcc`, change the Makefile), and GNU `ld` (which you undoubtedly have if you have `clang` or `gcc`).
+To build the kernel, you will need `yasm`, `clang` (or `gcc`, the build tools will autodetect), and GNU `ld` (which you undoubtedly have if you have `clang` or `gcc`).

 ### Documentation ###
 To build the primary documentation, you need a complete LaTeX stack with `pdftex`, including the CJK module and Japanese fonts.
-To build the kernel API documentation, you will need Doxygen.
+To build the kernel API documentation, you will need Doxygen (eventually).

 ## Goals and Roadmap ##
 Overall, the goal of this project is to write a relatively POSIX-compatible OS from the ground up.
 With a focus on generic hardware functionality and universal specifications like VESA, I hope to eventually get something fairly complete in terms of what an OS should be.
 At some times, I may focus on an actual piece of complex hardware (I am looking to write a basic driver for Intel graphics cards based on the X driver and the Mesa components), but in general, I will stick to generic interfaces.